ninochang/presentations/swag-2024-Q1-openday/slides.md

 # Why we switch to SRT

 - SRT is more stable under bad internet.
-- Better support for codecs
+- Better support for new codecs

 ---
 # [fit] real world Comparison video RTMP vs SRT